-The origins of the Cambridge Springs Defense are discussed in Tim Harding's January 14, 2004 The Kibitzer article at ChessCafe.com but this site is no longer active.
+The origins of the Cambridge Springs Defense were discussed in Tim Harding's January 14, 2004 The Kibitzer article at ChessCafe.com but this site is no longer active.
 The article may be archived but currently I have not found it.

 The The Oxford Companion to Chess says this variation was introduced by Lasker in a game against Hodges in 1892.
 This opening variation became known as the Cambridge Springs Defense because it was employed in several games in the 1904 tournament.
 Specifically, they are: Marshall-Teichmann, Hodges-Barry and Schlechter-Teichmann.
 In these three games, Black was only able to achieve one draw (no wins).
 Despite this unimpressive outcome, the variation carries the name Cambridge Springs Defense to this day.
 Another game which appears to be similar to the Cambridge Springs variation is Pillsbury-Marco, in which Black employs ...Be7 and only plays ...Nbd7 a few moves later.
 ChessBase 7.0 gives this game a D53 ECO classification.